Holographic-Sol/icue_display/README.txt

 	* DRAM Utilization Monitor
 	* VRAM Utilization Monitor

+GUI:
-Frontend is a personal template of mine and has been populated to plug into the backend.
-GUI is designed to be purely logical & non-resource heavy to be used as a tool.
+Designed to be purely logical & non-resource heavy to be used as a tool.

+Enable/Disable: - Turns functions on/off.
+RGB 1: Colour of RGB on.
+RGB 2: Colour of RGB off.
+Timing: Accepts value between 0.1 and 5.
+Lower the number, more respources iCUE Display will consume to display information to the keyboard

+Recommended Timing: All 1.0 except HDD at 0.1.

+Python Version: 3.9
+OS Version: Windows 10

-This program is not a light display effect.
+Note: This program is not a lighting display effect.
 It is designed to convert the icue keyboard into a non-distracting, efficient and non-resource heavy HUD.

-Values are saved to config.dat for memory accross reboots.

-Still in development.
-Plugging the backend into the GUI.